 - 1. The Department will announce awards. - 2.
-Each block grantee must enter into a grant agreement with the Department.
-The block grantee must sign and return the grant agreement to the Department within three months of the award date or risk forfeiting their award. - 3.
-The grant agreement is considered fully executed once the Department's authorized signatory has signed the grant agreement. - 4.
+Each block grantee must enter into a grant agreement with the Department or amend an existing agreement.
+The block grantee must sign and return the grant agreement or amendment to the Department within three months of the award date or risk forfeiting their award. - 3.
+Block grantees selected for award will be required to participate in a post-award consultation phase prior to finalizing the grant agreement or amendment.
+During the post-award consultation, Department staff will assist the block grantee to refine the grant agreement and associated work plan to comply with administrative, statutory, and program requirements. - 4.
+The grant agreement is considered fully executed once the Department's authorized signatory has signed the grant agreement. - 5.
 Once the Department notifies the block grantee that the grant agreement has been fully executed, the block grantee should promptly commence work.